GlomarGadaffi/cheltenham-ghost/THREAT_MODEL.md

 - **Metadata:** who is talking to whom, when, for how long, and from where.
 - **The shared secret** (and any persisted onion key).

-## In scope — what shroud aims to defend against
+## In scope — what shroud-speak aims to defend against

 1. **A network adversary** (ISP, local network, on-path observer) learning conversation content. *Mitigation:* Tor stream + Noise AEAD.
 Content is encrypted twice over.